a118n/poweradmin/README.md

 Most scripts have a detailed description in the header's `.DESCRIPTION` field, so here's just a quick summary:

 ### Active Directory
+* **AD-Add-Users-To-Group.ps1**

+  Add multiple users from CSV file to a particular group.

 * **AD-Connect-HomeDrives.ps1**

   Create home folders and connect them as home drive to AD users.